IDAES/idaes-pse/docs/core/util/costing.rst

 Efficiencies are valid for PB in the range of 1 to 1500Hp and Q in the range of 50 to 5000 gpm

 where:
-* FT is the motor type factor
+* FT is the motor type correction factor

 * PC is the power consumption in hp

 * PT is the theoretical efficiency

 * Q is the volumetric flowrate in gpm

 * H is the pump head in ft

 * PB is the pump brake hp